Pricing Your Home

 • Help you sell as quickly as possible

-The simple fact is, price is the number one factor that most homebuyers use to determine which homes they want to view.
-And it's important to remember that, although the price is set by you, the value of the home is determined by the buyer.
-Avoid allowing your enthusiasm or wishful thinking to negatively impact your better judgment.
+Price is the primary factor homebuyers use to determine which homes they view.
+Remember that, although the price is set by the seller, the value of the home is determined by the buyer.
+Avoid allowing enthusiasm or wishful thinking to negatively impact better judgment.

 The Importance of Proper Pricing